 Height Range

-FlexiSpot offers a slightly wider range on the top end (50.6” vs 49.9”), which matters for taller users.
-UPLIFT’s lower minimum (24.3” vs 25”) may benefit shorter users who need the desk lower for sitting.
+FlexiSpot’s top end is slightly higher (50.6” vs 49.9”), which matters for users over 6’3” who want the desk at true standing height.
+UPLIFT’s lower minimum (24.3” vs 25”) is marginally better for users under 5’4” who need the desk lower for sitting.

-Winner: Tie (slight edge to FlexiSpot for tall users, UPLIFT for short users)
+Winner: Tie — slight edge to FlexiSpot for tall users, UPLIFT for shorter users

 Motor Design and Durability